jomtek/LazenLang/DOC.md

 ### 2. While loop
 `while expression instruction`
- - Can be broken are continued at any moment
+ - Can be broken or continued at any moment
 	 - `break`
 	 - `continue`

 ### 3. For loop
 `for x in array instruction`
 Tip: use the `range` function for "classical" a to b iteration
- - Can be broken are continued at any moment
+ - Can be broken or continued at any moment
 	 - `break`
 	 - `continue`